 - Changing the business name can trigger a request for re-verification of the listing or even a suspension as Google will need to verify the new name is eligible.

-- Your outdoor signs, website, marketing material has to match the new name.
+- Your outdoor signs, website, and marketing material has to match the new name.

 - You need to change the business name in other online digital properties as well: Facebook, Yelp, Tripadvisor, Yellowpages, etc. Why? if you don’t, Google may suspend your listing as it is finding conflicting information about your business.